The Legal Aid Society of Columbus (LASC) hosts law student volunteers during the Fall, Spring, and Summer semesters.

 Law clerks will be assigned to a substantive law team or to one of our non-substantive teams: intake, pro bono, and litigation support.
 Although each clerk experience is unique, generally, clerks will interview clients, draft court pleadings, research relevant legal issues, engage in hearing/trial preparations, observe meetings, hearings and other legal proceedings, analyze evidence, and participate in community education activities.

 LASC grants preference to clerk applicants who have completed their first year of law school.
-We will give special consideration to students with a demonstrated commitment to serving disadvantaged individuals and communities.
-If you are interested, please complete the online Non-Attorney Volunteer Application.
+We will give special consideration to students with demonstrated commitment to serving disadvantaged individuals and communities.
+If you are interested, please completed the online Non-Attorney Volunteer Application.